by Kevin Eikenberry and Wayne Turmel

 If we do these little things, we’re headed in the right direction.
 We’re starting to build real teams and not just groups of people who happen to work together.

-To learn more about building remote teams and the entire spectrum of leading remotely, get your copy of our new book, The Long-Distance Leader: Rules for Remarkable Remote Leadership.
+To learn more about building remote teams and the entire spectrum of leading remotely, get your copy of our book, The Long-Distance Leader: Rules for Remarkable Remote Leadership.